Darra - Sumner

 Employment conditions in Darra - Sumner remain below the national average according to AreaSearch analysis

-Darra-Sumner has an educated workforce with significant representation in essential services sectors.
+Darra-Sumner has an educated workforce with prominent essential services sectors.
 Its unemployment rate was 4.5% as of June 2021.

-Over the past year, it maintained relative employment stability.
-As of June 2025, 2617 residents are employed while the unemployment rate is 4.9%, slightly higher than Greater Brisbane's 4.5%.
-Workforce participation is similar to Greater Brisbane's at 64.3%.
-Employment concentration includes health care & social assistance, manufacturing, and education & training.
+As of June 2025, the area's unemployment rate is 4.9%, slightly higher than Greater Brisbane's 4.1%.
+Workforce participation is similar to Greater Brisbane at 64.7%.
+Key employment sectors include health care & social assistance, manufacturing, and education & training.
+Manufacturing stands out with an employment share of 1.7 times the regional level.

-Manufacturing shows notable concentration with employment levels at 170% of the regional average.
-Conversely, public administration & safety has lower representation at 5.9%, compared to the regional average of 7.0%.
-The area functions as an employment hub with 2.4 workers per resident, hosting more jobs than residents and attracting workers from nearby areas.
-Over the year to June 2025, employment increased by 0.4% while labour force grew by 0.2%, reducing unemployment by 0.2%.
-In comparison, Greater Brisbane saw higher growth in employment (4.4%) and labour force expansion (4.0%), with a similar decrease in unemployment.
-State-level data from Sep-25 shows Queensland's employment contracted by 0.23% while its unemployment rate was 4.2%, favourably compared to the national rate of 4.5%.
-Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Darra-Sumner's employment mix suggests local growth of approximately 6.3% over five years and 13.4% over ten years, though this is a simple extrapolation for illustrative purposes.
+Conversely, public administration & safety has lower representation at 5.9% compared to the regional average of 7.0%.
+The area hosts more jobs than residents, with a worker-to-resident ratio of 2.4 as of the Census.
+Between June 2024 and June 2025, employment increased by 0.4%, while labour force grew by 0.2%, reducing unemployment by 0.2 percentage points.
+In comparison, Greater Brisbane saw employment growth of 4.4% and a fall in unemployment of 0.4 percentage points over the same period.
+Jobs and Skills Australia's national employment forecasts from May 2025 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Darra-Sumner's employment mix suggests local growth of approximately 6.3% over five years and 13.4% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment